hadarge/yoshi/packages/create-yoshi-app/README.md

 # contributing

 Every directory in `templates` directory represents a generated project type.
-It will be tested automatically in the E2E suite.
+Every project specified in `packages/create-yoshi-app/src/projects.js` will be tested automatically in the E2E suite.

-* When creating a template, please verify to create a TypeScript and a Babel version.
+* When creating a template, please verify to create both TypeScript and Babel versions.

 In order to use dynamic values in the template, you can choose one of the following: